Carniolan Honey Bees: A Beekeeper Favorite

 This may help them be good honey producers -even when weather conditions are not ideal.

-Robbing can be a big problem in a bee yard where many hives are close together.
+Robbing bees can be a big problem in a bee yard where many hives are close together.
 Carnis are not quite as “grabby” as their Italian cousins.

 By the same token, they are also very thrifty with their Winter food stores.
 In addition to adjusting the colony population to the season, they do not need as much food for the Winter months.